passivelib/mcell/README.md

 These components can be designed with either rectangular or octagonal geometries and can include an optional patterned ground shield.
 For symmetric components (all except the spiral inductor), a DC feed can be integrated at the center of symmetry.

+MCELL can performe the following tasks:
+- Generate drc clean set of gds files
+- Generate hast henry input files for a given gds set

 Synthesis can be done in two ways:

 ## **1. Generate parameterized spice model**